psu13/mutable-hakyll/posts/measurement.md

    any of this, but it seems like the kind of work that needs to be done.

 ### Notes

-[^1]: The way you calculate a probability of 1/2 for the undefined states is to represent them as a random "mixture" of all possible spin states and use a more general state object called a density matrix to represent the state.
-With this representation the probability of getting either spin up or spin down in the experiment then turns out to be 1/2.
-Any of the references above can teach you about this.

 [^2]: Those in the know will notice that I have not really explained what this notation for product states that I am using here means.
 I did not have the space to explain tensor